 University of Iowa student dies during polar vortex; 7 other deaths linked to wintry blast

-A University of Iowa student has died after being found unresponsive on campus grounds early Wednesday as arctic temperatures gripped the Midwest from a polar vortex that has been linked to at least seven other deaths.
+A University of Iowa student has died after being found unresponsive on campus grounds early Wednesday as a polar vortex gripped the Midwest in arctic temperatures that have been linked to at least seven other deaths.

 Gerald Belz, 18, was found behind an academic building on the Iowa City campus just before 3 a.m. by campus police, KCRG-TV reported.
 The pre-med student was rushed to a hospital, where he later died.